 An avid proponent of contemporary music, Alyssa studied at the International Ensemble Modern Academy, Klangspuren Schwaz, and performs with Slee Sinfonietta at the June in Buffalo Festival.
 She has also performed at the New York City Electroacoustic Music Festival with [Switch~Ensemble], the Red Note New Music Festival, and the Breaking-the-Fourth-Wall Festival Marathon.
 Composers she has worked with include Beat Furrer, Chaya Czernowin, Hilda Paredes, and Rand Steiger.

 In addition to her work as a performer, Alyssa is a certified Master Naturalist, and writes essays on natural history topics for radio and print.
 She is also an active teacher who leads workshops on music and birdsong in Glacier National Park, designs and facilitates interdisciplinary arts events for schools, museums, and communities, and maintains private lesson studios in Great Falls and Shelby, Montana.
 Alyssa further advocates for the arts as a board member for the Paris Gibson Square Museum of Art, and as artist representative to the board of the Montana Performing Arts Consortium.

-A native of Iowa, Alyssa received performance degrees from the University of Illinois at Urbana-Champaign and the Eastman School of Music, with further string quartet studies at Indiana University.
+Alyssa is an alumna of Domaine Forget and Bowdoin music festivals, and received performance degrees from the University of Illinois at Urbana-Champaign and the Eastman School of Music, with further string quartet studies at Indiana University.
 Her primary mentor is Masumi Per Rostad.
-She comes to Great Falls from Rochester, NY, and in her spare time writes poetry, bakes crackers, and finds excuses to be outside.